 A person is not guilty of Skye’s law if the prosecution fails to prove any of the outlined parts, or ‘elements’, of the offence beyond reasonable doubt.

-In rare cases, a person who pleads guilty to a Skye’s law offence may be able to avoid a criminal conviction and a licence disqualification by convincing the magistrate to give them what is known as a ‘section 10’.
+In rare cases, a person who pleads guilty to a Skye’s law offence may be able to avoid a criminal conviction and a licence disqualification by convincing the magistrate to give them what is known as a ‘section 10’ (now a section 10 dismissal or conditional release order).

 Dangers of police pursuits